Three Persons Die of Lassa Fever in Rivers - THISDAYLIVE

 “I will continue to reiterate that in view of the prevailing upsurge of Lassa fever cases in the country, all health service centres have been advised to maintain simple triage system for all patients and uphold standard infection prevention principles required for service delivery.
 The public is further advised to continue all necessary preventive measures under the circumstances.

-“Consequently, the public is enjoined to promote good ‘Community Hygiene’ to prevent rodents from entering homes.
-There is therefore, no cause for alarm as the state Ministry of Health is taking care of the situation.”
+“Consequently, the general public is enjoined to promote good ‘community hygiene’ to prevent rodents from entering homes: There is therefore, no cause for alarm as the state Ministry of Health is taking care of the situation.”